Background pattern

 Warnings and precautions

-• You are diabetic.
+• You have diabetes.

 • You have any lung infection.

-• You have thyroid or adrenal gland problems.
+• You have problems with your thyroid or adrenal glands.

-• You have low levels of potassium in the blood.
+• You have low levels of potassium in your blood.

 • You have severe liver problems.

-• You regularly drink alcohol.
+• You drink alcohol regularly.

-Contact your doctor if you experience blurred vision or other visual disturbances.
+Contact your doctor if you have blurred vision or other changes in your vision.

 Children

-Do not administer this medication to children under 12years.
+Do not give this medicine to children under 12 years of age.

-Use of DuoResp Spiromax with other medications
+Using DuoResp Spiromax with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Particularly, inform your doctor or pharmacist if you are taking any of the following medications:
+In particular, tell your doctor or pharmacist if you are taking any of the following medicines:

-• Beta-blockers (such as atenolol or propranolol for high blood pressure or heart disease), including eye drops (such as timolol for glaucoma).
+• Betablockers (such as atenolol or propranolol for high blood pressure or heart disease), including eye drops (such as timolol for glaucoma).

-• Oral steroid tablets (such as prednisolone).
+• Steroid tablets taken by mouth (such as prednisolone).

 • Other bronchodilators (such as salbutamol).